 Sustainable Christmas

 The Environmental Crisis won’t be taking a holiday over Christmas.
-Here are some simple tips that will not only lessen the impact you have on the environment but can also help you focus on what’s really worth celebrating at this time of year.
+Here are some simple tips and sustainable Christmas ideas that will not only lessen the impact you have on the environment but can also help you focus on what’s really worth celebrating at this time of year.

 Let’s make this the season of goodwill, not the season of landfill.
-We can all make an impact by trying to have a sustainable Christmas celebration!
+We can all make an impact by learning how to have an eco-friendly Christmas!

 Sustainable Christmas Meals

 If, like the glam rock band Wizzard, you wish it could be Christmas every day, we have good news: some traditional Christmas fare has a lot going for it, when it comes to sustainability.
-Sustainable Christmas food is easier than you might think, so check out how you can do your bit with our top tips.
+Sustainable Christmas food is easier than you might think, so check out how you can do your bit when you plan and prepare your own Christmas dinner, with our top tips.

 Seasonal Veg

 A diet that includes lots of vegetables is kinder on the planet, no doubt, but when it’s flown in from Kenya or the Far East, it loses a lot of its green credentials.
-It’s no coincidence that the traditional Christmas veg in the UK are seasonal: red cabbage, parsnips, Brussels sprouts, carrots, potatoes, chestnuts, Jerusalem artichokes, leeks, mushrooms, onions, and even the cranberries.
+It’s no coincidence that all the traditional Christmas veg in the UK that we know and love are seasonal: Braised Red Cabbage, Roast Parsnips, Brussels Sprouts & Buttered Leeks, carrots (or even better, Carrots with Orange & Thyme), Roast Potatoes, chestnuts, Jerusalem artichokes, mushrooms, onions, and even the cranberries.
 So embrace the amazing winter veg this year.
 By including more traditional UK veg on your sustainable Christmas dinner, you can help the environment all by yourself!

 Turkey